-SR. NO. AREA EXAMINED OBSERVATIONS/FINDINGS 4.
-RBI provided a window (vide circular dated 6 August 2020) under the prudential framework to implement a resolution plan to borrowers having stress on account of Covid 19, as per which existing loans can be restructured without downgrading the asset classification.
-Are there any cases of restructuring involving the new provision and if so, are they in compliance with the RBI Circular?
-The company is registered as NBFI/NBFC.
+SR. NO. AREA EXAMINED OBSERVATIONS/FINDINGS 4. under the prudential framework to implement a resolution plan to borrowers having stress on account of Covid 19, as per which existing loans can be restructured without downgrading the asset classification.
+Are there any cases of restructuring involving the The company is registered as NBFI/NBFC.
 The company is a Standalone Primary Dealer and primary business of the company is dealing into Government Securities and T-Bills.
 The company does not have exposure to Loans (Assets).
 Thus, the company does not have existing loans which can be restructured without downgrading the asset classification and the RBI Circular on the same is not applicable to the company.